Ben Davies (Hollyoaks): Reception

-Virgin Media profiled Ben, of him they stated: "Ben's daredevil dayjob as a firefighter certainly helped him with his high strike rate of pneumatic blondes."
+Virgin Media profiled Ben, of him a writer stated: "Ben's daredevil dayjob as a firefighter certainly helped him with his high strike rate of pneumatic blondes."
 They also brand him as having a "easygoing nature" which is often offset by girlfriend Lisa.
 A columnist for LGBT website AfterElton observed Ben as being popular with females from his inception.
 They added that initially anyone would have wanted Ben to rescue to them from a fire but "sadly he lost his way and turned into a bit of a sex maniac".
 In 2003, Ben was nominated as "Best TV Pubgoer" in a poll run by Blackthorn Cider.
+In 2018, Catriona Rigney from OK! called Ben a "DISHY fireman" who "REALLY got hearts racing when he first appeared in the soap", as well as noting that he was "popular" and "a huge hit with viewers".
+Di Hollingsworth from Soaplife included Ben and Cindy's hit and run incident involving Anna in their list of top ten soap storylines in which characters get away with committing crimes.
+Writers from All About Soap assessed that Ben and Izzy "used to row all the time" and that their engagement "hasn't changed a thing".
+They quipped "they have trouble saying hello without snarling at one another."
+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash storyline, Lucy Lather from Inside Soap wished that producers had also killed off Ben and Izzy "while they were at it".